 Like patios, decks can be attached to a house or freestanding.
 Decks often are built to take advantage of a view.
 Decks can be different levels and often need railings.
 Certain types of wood and composite decking are resistant to insects.
 Unlike natural wood, composite and vinyl decking don't splinter and usually don't warp.

 Before starting a project, check with local zoning laws.
-Some cities or counties require blueprints and an official approval from the city, along with period inspections during the building process.
+Some cities or counties require blueprints and an official approval from the planning commission, along with periodic inspections during the building process.
 This might determine whether your project becomes a deck or patio.

 Patios and Decks: The Similarities